SaheelSingh/Git_practice/README.md

-# Working with the git and github first time.
+# Working with the git and github for first time.